Drighlington Primary School

 Implementation

-In EYFS and KS1 children use the Read, Write Inc (RWI) programme to teach children how to read and embed phonics.
+In EYFS and KS1 we use the Read, Write Inc (RWI) programme to teach children how to read and embed phonics.
 It is a tried and tested programme and takes a systematic and structured approach to teaching phonics.
 This system has been shown to be a quicker and more efficient way for children to learn to read words on a page fluently and accurately.
 It also helps them greatly with their spelling.
 This phonics approach involves children working in small groups to learn new sounds in an organised way.
-Pupils are regularly assessed and regrouped to make sure their learning is at an appropriate level.
-In Year 1, children also take part in guided reading sessions where they have the opportunity to enjoy and discuss a range of books.
+Pupils are assessed every half term and regrouped to make sure their learning is at an appropriate level.
+Children in early years and KS1 also take part in guided reading sessions where they have the opportunity to enjoy and discuss a range of books.

 Using the RWI phonics program we teach children to: